gravitational/teleport/rfd/0164-scoped-rbac.md

 metadata:
  name: access
 spec:
-  grantable_scope: '/env/prod`
+  grantable_scopes: ['/env/prod`]
 ```

 Grantable scope specifies maximum scope this role can be granted on.

-**Important:** By default, if the `grantable_scope` is missing, we assume empty scope - that will prevent the role from being granted on any scopes.
+**Important:** By default, if the `grantable_scopes` are missing, we assume empty scope - that will prevent the role from being granted on any scopes.
 When migrating existing roles, we would set `/` - root scope to avoid breaking the cluster.

 To sum it up, any role is granted to a set of users present in the access list, to a set of resources specified in the resource group.